When we approach crucial junctions in our lives, our mental health is put under more pressure.

-Finishing sixth form or college is one of these junctions, our life could go in a number of directions.
+Finishing sixth form or college is one of these junctions — our life could go in a number of directions.
 You might be preparing for living away from home for the first time, or anticipating exam results and university offers.

-Though we can’t remove stressful events or junctions from our lives, sometimes stressful thoughts can unnecessarily take a hold over us.
-Mindfulness is a way of loosening that grip.
-It is a way of letting go and bringing your awareness to the present, where it can’t be focussed on worrying about the past or future.
+Though we can’t remove stressful events or junctions from our lives, practicing mindfulness is a way of loosening their grip.
+It is a way of letting go and bringing your awareness to the present, removing your focus on the past or future.

 Mindfulness doesn’t tell us that certain thoughts are right or wrong, or that a certain way of thinking is bad for us.
 It simply teaches us to become aware of them so that we can step out of autopilot and dis-identify with them.
-To try mindfulness, why not download one of the many apps available such as Headspace or the Calm app.
+To try mindfulness, why not download one of the many apps available such as Headspace or the Calm app?

 Cal Strode is a mindfulness expert from The Mental Health Foundation, helping students manage stress.
 Their vision is for a world with good mental health for all and to help people understand, protect and sustain their mental health.
 Prevention is at the heart of what they do, because the best way to deal with a crisis is to prevent it from happening in the first place.